Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLINFO_RETRY_AFTER.md

 # DEFAULT

-Returns zero delay if there was no header.
+Zero if there was no header.

-# PROTOCOLS
+# %PROTOCOLS%

-HTTP(S)

 # EXAMPLE